 Martha and her husband Terry decided it was time to diversify.

-With a self-directed IRA, you need a trust company to administer it for you and comply with the IRS’s rules.
+With a self-directed IRA, you need a custodian or trust company to administer it for you and comply with IRS rules.

 “The first thing we did was find a trust company that would agree to handle it.
 The trust company ‘manages’ the IRAs for us.
 We set up IRAs with them; they then invested where we told them to invest.

 “It’s important to understand the relationship with the trust company – they make their money by charging a percent of the value of the trust.
 And you need to be careful what you are signing up for!
 It’s a long-term relationship with that company and a serious financial commitment.”